When a depression relapse occurs, treatment such as medication, cognitive behavioral therapy or ECT for depression can help a person to recover.

 - Electroconvulsive Therapy (ECT): When medications and therapy are not beneficial, ECT for depression may be an option.

-Sim, Kang; et al. “Prevention of relapse and recurrence in adults with major depressive disorder: Systematic review and meta-analyses of controlled trials.”
+Sim, Kang; et al. “Prevention of relapse and recurrence in […]f controlled trials.”
 International Journal of Neuropsychopharmacology, February 2016.
 Accessed October 4, 2019.

 Moller, Hans-Jurgen; et al. “Relapse or recurrence in depression: Why has the cutoff been set at 6 months?”
 Medicographia, 2011.
 Accessed October 4, 2019.